awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-programmatically.md

    54.     	props.put("mail.smtp.port", PORT);
    55.     	props.put("mail.smtp.starttls.enable", "true");
    56.     	props.put("mail.smtp.auth", "true");
-   57.
+   57.      props.put("mail.smtp.ssl.protocols","TLSv1.2"); // To over come 'Could not convert socket to TLS' error
+   58.
-   58.         // Create a Session object to represent a mail session with the specified properties.
+   59.         // Create a Session object to represent a mail session with the specified properties.
-   59. Session session = Session.getDefaultInstance(props);
+   60. Session session = Session.getDefaultInstance(props);
-   60.
+   61.
-   61.         // Create a message with the specified information.
+   62.         // Create a message with the specified information.
-   62. MimeMessage msg = new MimeMessage(session);
+   63. MimeMessage msg = new MimeMessage(session);
-   63.         msg.setFrom(new InternetAddress(FROM,FROMNAME));
+   64.         msg.setFrom(new InternetAddress(FROM,FROMNAME));
-   64.         msg.setRecipient(Message.RecipientType.TO, new InternetAddress(TO));
+   65.         msg.setRecipient(Message.RecipientType.TO, new InternetAddress(TO));
-   65.         msg.setSubject(SUBJECT);
-   66.         msg.setContent(BODY,"text/html");
+   66.         msg.setSubject(SUBJECT);
-   67.
+   67.         msg.setContent(BODY,"text/html");
+   68.
-   68.         // Add a configuration set header.
+   69.         // Add a configuration set header.
 Comment or delete the
-   69.         // next line if you are not using a configuration set
+   70.         // next line if you are not using a configuration set
-   70.         msg.setHeader("X-SES-CONFIGURATION-SET", CONFIGSET);
+   71.         msg.setHeader("X-SES-CONFIGURATION-SET", CONFIGSET);
-   71.
+   72.
-   72.         // Create a transport.
+   73.         // Create a transport.
-   73. Transport transport = session.getTransport();
+   74. Transport transport = session.getTransport();
-   74.
+   75.
-   75.         // Send the message.
+   76.         // Send the message.
-   76.         try
-   77.         {
+   77.         try
-   78. System.out.println("Sending...");
+   78.         {
-   79.
+   79. System.out.println("Sending...");
+   80.
-   80.             // Connect to Amazon SES using the SMTP username and password you specified above.
+   81.             // Connect to Amazon SES using the SMTP username and password you specified above.
-   81.             transport.connect(HOST, SMTP_USERNAME, SMTP_PASSWORD);
+   82.             transport.connect(HOST, SMTP_USERNAME, SMTP_PASSWORD);
-   82.
+   83.
-   83.             // Send the email.
+   84.             // Send the email.
-   84.             transport.sendMessage(msg, msg.getAllRecipients());
+   85.             transport.sendMessage(msg, msg.getAllRecipients());
-   85. System.out.println("Email sent!");
+   86. System.out.println("Email sent!");
-   86.         }
+   87.         }
-   87.         catch (Exception ex) {
+   88.         catch (Exception ex) {
-   88. System.out.println("The email was not sent.");
+   89. System.out.println("The email was not sent.");
-   89. System.out.println("Error message: " + ex.getMessage());
+   90. System.out.println("Error message: " + ex.getMessage());
-   90.         }
+   91.         }
-   91.         finally
+   92.         finally
-   92.         {
+   93.         {
-   93.             // Close and terminate the connection.
+   94.             // Close and terminate the connection.
-   94.             transport.close();
-   95.         }
+   95.             transport.close();
    96.         }
    97.     }
+   98. }
    ```

 1. In `AmazonSESSample.java`, replace the following email addresses with your own values: